- Introduction to Clinical Research Training

 - fellowship and awards offered by Harvard University and external organizations.

-Students seeking local community service opportunities should contact the SMO and the HMS Office for Diversity Inclusion and Community Partnership (Section 3.19) for additional opportunities.
+Students seeking local community service opportunities should contact the SMO and/or the HMS Office for Diversity Inclusion and Community Partnership (Section 3.19) for additional opportunities.

 News You Can Use - SMO e-Newsletter